kasperpagh/dbAssignment2KasperPagh/README.md

 Next you'll need to populate the Database with the twitter data provided by Helge.

-To do this (and ensure you use the same DB and Collection names as me) first run the .csv file through sed as follows (assuming ofcause that you haven't renamed the file):
+To do this (and ensure you use the same DB and Collection names as me) first run the .csv file through sed as follows (assuming of course that you haven't renamed the file):

 ```sh
 sed -i '1s;^;polarity,id,date,query,user,text\n;' training.1600000.processed.noemoticon.csv